 Forget substance, this one’s all about style.
 Of your resume that is.

-While most people know not to use scented paper, graphics, colours or Comic Sans fonts, here are a a few additional tips on how to write an effective resume from our friends at ResumeTemplates101.
+While most people know not to use scented paper, graphics, colors, or Comic Sans fonts, here are a few additional tips on how to write an effective resume from our friends at ResumeTemplates101.

 Resume fonts & sizes:

 - The most common font to use is Times New Roman, in black and size 12 points.